genidma/teatime-accessibility/README.md

 # TeaTime Accessibility

 TeaTime Accessibility is an accessibility focused timer application (app) for the Ubuntu (Desktop) environment.
 This app has timers with presets, reminders (audible vs to the contrary) and basic statistics for your sessions.
-It also has a fun rainbow-glow feature (see below)

 ## Features

 - **Timer:** Set custom break intervals for better productivity.
 - **Accessibility Integration:** Works seamlessly with screen readers and other assistive technologies.
 - **Usage Statistics:** Tracks your session times and provides insights into your computer usage habits.
 The statistics are stored in `~/.local/share/teatime_stats.json`.
-- **Custom Application Icon:** Features a distinctive teapot-themed icon for better recognition in your applications menu.
+- **Custom Application Icon:** A fun icon for better recognition on your computer.
+Something that brightens your day, just a little bit.

 # Accessible Tea Timer

 A simpler version of the Tea Timer application with enhanced accessibility features.

+## Note: This demo is from the original version and the photosensitive version of the app looks quite different (See note below)
 ![Demo - gif format](./screenshots_demo_clones/demo-2025-07-15.gif)

 Screenshot of the main GUI (graphical user interface) from version 1.3.3 of the app